 The healthcare systems funding the new service agree that transportation remains one of the biggest barriers that residents face when trying to access medical care and other resources that improve the quality of life.
 This collaboration between healthcare providers ensures that residents can get to medical appointments, and allows for greater capacity within LETS to expand ride service for other basic needs, like employment and access to healthy food.

 The proposed door-to-door transportation service will specifically focus on transportation to and from medical appointments, pharmacy visits, on-demand emergency department discharges, and other activities that fulfill the mission of improving health and wellness.
-Adding two new wheelchair-accessible, full-size vans and two full-time drivers to their fleet allows LETS to maintain regular services to the community.
+Adding two new wheelchair-accessible, full-size vans and two full-time drivers to their fleet allows LETS to maintain regular services to the community, they also want to start using a healthcare software like the one provided at Foresee Medical, this will help with diagnosis, database storage and equipment planning.
 The new vans will be designed to feature the logos of LETS and the three health systems to make them easily identifiable to the public.

 The service is eligible for federal and state transportation grants that will be matched by annual contributions from Ascension Providence Hospital in the amount of $33,000; Michigan Medicine in the amount of $33,000; and St. Joe’s in the amount of $40,000.
 The total healthcare contribution of $106,000 per year is expected to leverage an annual minimum of $130,000 in operating grant revenue for a total estimated service budget of $236,000.
 Capital costs for the two vans will be funded entirely by state and federal grants in the amount of $150,000.

 A resolution to accept funding for the transportation service will be presented to the Livingston County Board of Commissioners on Monday, Sept.
 9, 2019 by LETS director Greg Kellogg.
 If approved by the Board of Commissioners, the service is expected to begin in October 2019.